 - Problems maintaining an erection

 Research has revealed that changes in the victim’s lifestyle can influence and get rid of the symptoms that are associated with an enlarged prostate.
-These include the reduction of the consumption of alcohol, sweeteners and soda.
-It is also important to shun from late-night drinking and maintaining a healthy weight.
-More importantly, engaging in exercise will also serve as a treatment option.
+These include the reduction of the consumption of alcohol, sweeteners, and soda.